rapidsms/rapidsms/docs/topics/contrib/handlers.rst

 Handler Discovery
 =================

-.. versionchanged:: 0.14.0
+.. versionchanged:: 0.15.0

 Handlers may be any new-style Python class which extends from one of the core handler classes.

-The Python package names of the handlers to be loaded should be listed in :setting:`RAPIDSMS_HANDLERS`.
+The Python package names of the handler classes to be loaded should be listed in :setting:`RAPIDSMS_HANDLERS`.

 Example: